-Since the creation of the UN in 1945, Ethiopia has adhered to the principle and policy of maintaining peace and collective security.
-This article will delve into three different UN peacekeeping missions (Korea in the 1950s, Congo in the 1960s and Rwanda in 1990s) in three different periods in which Ethiopia has successfully shown its commitment and ability to participate in peacekeeping operations.
+Since the creation of the UN in 1945, Ethiopia which was at that time one of the few African independent nation has always adhered to the principle and policy of maintaining peace and collective security.
+This article will delve into three different UN peacekeeping missions (Korea in the 1950s, Congo in the 1960s and Rwanda in 1990s) in three different periods in which Ethiopia has successfully shown its commitment and ability to participate in global peacekeeping operations.

-Ethiopia has contributed to the UN peacekeeping forces in Korea (1951-1954).
-In 1951, some 6000 soldiers of the Imperial Guard of Ethiopia, renamed for the purpose of the mission the Kagnew Battalion, were sent to Korea to fight with the UN forces as part of the United States led seventh division.
+In 1951, some 6000 soldiers of the Imperial Guard of Ethiopia, renamed for the purpose of the mission the Kagnew Battalion, were sent to Korea to fight along the UN forces as part of the United States led seventh division.
 Hence, Ethiopia was one of sixteen nations to intervene in the Korean crisis and was one of the few non-Nato states to contribute a contingent of UN forces in South Korea and the only independent African state to participate.
 South Koreans have greatly appreciated the commitment for peace, the heroism and military ethics that Ethiopian troops showed during their time in Korea.
 Moreover, this episode was very esteemed and praised by the UN community, and other involved countries.
 Hereafter, the world and largely the UN have had solid confidence over Ethiopia’s commitment and contribution for world peace and stability.

 AllAfrica.com.
 (2016).
 Ethiopia: Governmentt Campaigns for Seat On UN Security Council. [online] Available at: http://allafrica.com/stories/201603080837.html [Accessed 5 Apr.
 2016].